 Now that the Starlink dish is more power efficient, sometimes the normal operating power doesn’t cause enough heat buildup to prevent ice and snow from accumulating on the dish.
 And while eventually power consumption and heat would increase to combat the signal loss, this new configuration setting lets customers better prepare for upcoming storms.

-When you look at the Snow Melt Configuration page in the Starlink app, you just have three different options to chose from:
+When you look at the Snow Melt Configuration page in the Starlink app, you just have three different options to choose from:

 Disable the ability for Starlink to automatically increase power consumption to melt snow/ice